Congrats! Your son is now a Delta Upsilon. Here are some things we think you should know to help him have the best DU experience.

 Rest assured that hazing is in no way tolerated in our chapters.
 As we build better men, we aim to do so in environments that are safe, welcoming and positive for members.

 Delta Upsilon is dedicated to creating environments for members to learn, grow and thrive.
-As such, starting this fall (fall 2020) all DU housing is substance-free, with the exception of those chapters that were granted a waiver for this school year.
+As such, starting in fall 2020, all DU housing is substance-free with the exception of those chapters that were granted a waiver for this school year.
 This means no alcohol or other substances will be allowed to be stored or consumed within DU chapter facilities, regardless of a member's age.
 This includes traditional, stand-alone fraternity houses, university-managed suites, etc. In fall 2018, all hard alcohol was removed from chapter housing.

 We believe it is important for you as a parent to understand this policy.
 Your influence will go a long way in helping your son understand its importance.
 Each year, about 85-90% of members living in DU housing are under the age of 21.
 Removing alcohol from our facilities sends a clear message about Delta Upsilon’s purpose, values and our commitment to make campuses safe for all students.